hbctraining/publication_perfect/lessons/boxplot_application_of_basic_plotting.md

 1. Create a boxplot using the `geom_boxplot()` layer to plot the normalized counts of the different groups (neg:WT, Pax6:WT, Tbr2:WT).
 2. Use the `fill` *aesthetic* to look at differences between groups (neg:WT, Pax6:WT, Tbr2:WT).
-3. Add a title, y-axis title and axis labels matching the published figure.
+3. Add a title matching the published figure.
 4. Re-factor the x-axis variable 'group' to be in the same order as the paper using the following code:

 	```r